omniprime/100-days-of-code/log.md

 **Today's Progress**: I spent all of my time sprucing up my new page and a good 20 minutes until I realized that I forgot a . in my CSS class declaration.

 **Thoughts:** I am making good progress on my new portfolio page, but made the mistake to take a look at some other pages and realize how much I do not know yet.
 It was a little discouraging, but I am going to work through it.
 Tomorrow I think I will finish adding my content to the page and replace the one I have one codepen.
 I will then go back to my weather app in hopes that I have learned enough to get through the issues I was having with it.

+### Day 55: February 27th, 2017

+**Today's Progress**: Continued work on my portfolio gallery with jQuery and CSS.
+Was able to make the thumbnails clickable to change the larger image to the click thumbnail.
+Also have it so the user can click the larger image to go to a website for the image (if available)

+**Thoughts:** I feel like I am making good progress on my new portfolio site.
+It will need more colors, but it is coming alone nicely.
+I like how there is no scrolling required now.
+Tomorrow I will probably have to get it online to test to see how it looks on a phone or other small device.
+Feeling good about it so far.